The Best Note-Taking Methods for Visual Learners

 How to colour code your notes

-Creating charts that compare and contrast information is another terrific way to visually depict information.
+Creating charts that compare and contrast information is another terrific way to depict information visually.

-You can do this with as many relevant topics.
+You can do this on any topic that is relevant.
 You don’t have to limit it to two.
 Compare as many as are necessary.

 These are also great for testing yourself when your exam is coming up.